splk-flx - Creating and managing Flex Trackers

 screen7.png

-Another more advanced example which tracks Data Model Acceleration status on a remote Search Head:
+Another more advanced example that tracks Data Model Acceleration status on a remote Search Head:

 screen8.png